omeka/omeka-s-enduser/docs/admin/settings.md

 *Default content visibility to private* When this box is checked, all new items, item sets, and sites will have their visibility set to Private.
 If this box is not checked, the default is public.

 *Index full-text search* Check this box to run an index of your installation's resources and sites as soon as you click Save.
-This is necessary for full-text search to work on the administrative side and on sites.
-Note that the box will not stay checked, but must be activated regularly to maintain full-text search.
+You should only need to run this process if you are having issues with search.

 ### Security